purushottam-m/ml-economics/README.md

-# ml-economics
-Machine Learning for Economics
+# Machine Learning for Economics

 ## Double Debiased Machine Learning
 File k2ml.R provides a generalized function to implement the double debiased machine learning using K-sample splits.
 It is based on the paper - *Chernozhukov, V., Chetverikov, D., Demirer, M., Duflo, E., Hansen, C., Newey, W., & Robins, J. (2018).
 Double/debiased machine learning for treatment and structural parameters*.
 The function is written with reference to the code by Hannah Bull (Paris School of Economics (PSE)) available at (https://ml-in-econ.appspot.com/lab2.html).